Sunday, December 19, 2010

 Stanley 78 vs Record 778.
 Our impression

-Looking to two planes, leaps to the eye the difference between parallel guides.
-That of Stanley (left ) is supported by only one circular bar , unlike the Record that provides two circular bars support.
+Looking at the two planes, the difference in their parallel guides is immediately noticeable.
+The Stanley (on the left) is supported by only one circular bar, unlike the Record, which uses two circular bars for support.

-In both planes there is a stop on the right side for rebate depth adjusting.
+Both planes have a stop on the right side for adjusting the rebate depth.

-Unfortunately, both guides were out of square (more for Stanley 78) but for Record 778 the gap can be easily correct,
+Unfortunately, both guides were slightly out of square (more so on the Stanley 78), but on the Record 778, this can be easily corrected by adjusting the auxiliary hardwood fence.

 Sunday, June 27, 2010